Watchful waiting

 If you start to notice any of these symptoms you might need more tests to see if your cancer has spread, and you may be offered treatment.

-The most common treatment to control the cancer and help improve symptoms is hormone therapy.
-This shrinks the cancer cells, wherever they are in the body, and slows down the growth of the cancer.
+A common treatment to control the prostate cancer and help improve symptoms is hormone therapy.
+This usually shrinks the cancer cells, wherever they are in the body, and slows down the growth of the cancer.
 However, hormone therapy can also cause side effects.

-There are also treatments available to manage specific symptoms.
-For example, if your prostate cancer has spread to the bones (advanced prostate cancer) it can cause bone pain.
-Treatments include drugs and certain types of radiotherapy that provide pain relief.
+There are also treatments available to manage specific symptoms, such as pain relief drugs and radiotherapy.
+For example, radiotherapy may be used to improve pain if your prostate cancer has spread to the bones or other areas in the body (advanced prostate cancer).

 Making a decision

-It’s up to you whether to go on watchful waiting or have treatment – but it can be a difficult decision to make.
-Discuss all your treatment options with your doctor or nurse – they’ll be able to help you weigh up the pros and cons.
+Deciding whether to go on watchful waiting or have treatment can be difficult.
+Discuss all your treatment options with your doctor or nurse – they’ll be able to help you think about the advantages and disadvantages.
 Give yourself time to think about what is right for you.
 Make sure you’ve got all the information you need, and have the details of someone to contact if you have any questions.

-You can ask for a second opinion about your treatment from a different doctor, if you want one.
-You don’t have a legal right to a second opinion, but most doctors will be happy for you to have one and will refer you to a different doctor.
+You can ask for a second opinion about your treatment from a different doctor or care team, if you would like one.
+Most doctors or healthcare teams will be happy for you to have one and will refer you to a different doctor.

 What if I change my mind?